AldoKwamibar/Pd-membranes-permeability/README.md

 # Pd-membranes-permeability
-This repo hosts notebooks and data about hydrogen permeability prediction in Palladium alloy membranes.
+This repository hosts Python notebooks (.ipynb) and data about hydrogen permeability prediction in Palladium alloy membranes.
 Read README.txt to understand to organization of the datasets.
+All the dataset can be downloaded and viewed in Microsoft Excel (Version 2508).